graalvm/graal-languages-demos/graalpy/graalpy-freeze-dependencies-guide/README.md

 ## 3. Writing the application

-You can start with any Maven application that runs on JDK 17 or newer.
+You can start with any Maven or Gradle application that runs on JDK 17 or newer.
+We will demonstrate on both build systems.
-We will use a default Maven application [generated](https://maven.apache.org/archetypes/maven-archetype-quickstart/) from an archetype.
+A default Maven application [generated](https://maven.apache.org/archetypes/maven-archetype-quickstart/) from an archetype.

 ```shell
 mvn archetype:generate -DarchetypeGroupId=org.apache.maven.archetypes \